-Tomasz Tunguz has become one of the most prominent figures in the world of SaaS valuation, business development and of course, venture capital.
+Tomasz Tunguz has become one of the most prominent figures in the world of SaaS valuation, business development, and of course, venture capital.
 As a partner at Redpoint Ventures, Tomasz sits on the board of successful companies such as Looker (recently acquired by Google for $2.6 billion), ERPLY, Chorus.ai, Quantifind, and many others.
-Before joining Redpoint, he was a product manager for Google’s social media monetization team and managed the expansion of AdSense enter into six European and Asian markets.
+Before joining Redpoint, he was a product manager for Google’s social media monetization team and managed the expansion of AdSense as it entered into six European and Asian markets.
 As a founder himself and former developer for the Department of Homeland Security, Tomasz lends his wisdom weekly on the popular blog tomasztunguz.com where he frequently benchmarks the metrics of major SaaS companies against each other, shares how SaaS operators can improve their understanding of key KPIs and provides useful insights into trends in the SaaS market.

 In the Market Review article in this issue, we noted that CB Insights reported in May that 2019 will prove to be a record year in terms of Tech IPO valuations, and SaaS M&A activity surpassed the first half of 2018, according to SEG.
 With the Nasdaq frequently outperforming the S&P as the top of the market consistently brings in strong gains, we also see that these strong valuations are reflections of the profitable investment opportunities being found in the middle market SaaS businesses.
 We wanted to know Tomasz’s take on the higher-than-ever valuations routinely found in the cloud sectors in 2019.